tkerbe2/tkdev-aws-web-app/README.md

 ![tkdev_secondary](https://github.com/user-attachments/assets/45692378-8f3e-4df0-adb4-74b4d047a0d8)

-# Terraform Web App Lab
+# Web App Lab

+I created this lab as an example for my Hennepin Tech students (or any student interested).
+The first part of this lab is to create a functioning highly available web application in the AWS Console.
+The second component of this lab is then deploying these same resources with code.
+The focus and intent of this lab is to both familiarize with AWS Console (VPC, EC2, IAM) and also recognize the advantages of using IaC.

+Manual Creation - Web App Lab

 I've created this lab to tinker with unique ways to create resources with Terraform, in AWS.
-This lab is also an example of creating a highly-available web application behind a load balancer.
-I recommend using Terraform Enterprise Cloud to deploy this as it's what is is refern.
-GitHub Actions is also a great alternative if you can set the AWS_SERCET_KEY and AWS_ACCESS_KEY in the Secrets.
+I recommend using Terraform Enterprise Cloud to deploy this as it's one of the easier ways to deploy code, manage state files, and store secrets.

 ## How to Use: